ramsabarishoa/Deep-Learning-lab-projects/human_activity_recognition/README.md

 The sequence of the codeflow in main.py is as follows:

+Dataset used : Human Activities and Postural Transitions Dataset(HAPT)
 - An input pipeline is set-up initially
 - A model architecture is built
 - Training of the model (Also, the saved model(HAR_model.h5) can be found in the experiments folder)